-Dominic is digital media innovator with 20 years’ experience working across web, mobile and interactive TV projects in the areas of culture, education and society.
+Dom is a digital innovator and strategy consultant with 25 years’ experience working across web, mobile and interactive TV projects in the areas of culture, education and society.
 He provides strategic advice and practical assistance on how new media technologies can be used to engage audiences as well as how to manage digital projects most effectively.

 Dom joined the BBC in 1997 as one of its first web producers.
 In 2000 he became Managing Editor of Channel 4’s education website where he commissioned some of the first UK online media projects for pre-school, primary school and secondary school audiences.

 As a freelance consultant Dom set up the first broadband video on demand service in the UK for Discovery Channel and developed some of the earliest location-aware mobile content services for the BBC.
 As a Development Producer on the Department for Culture, Media and Sport (DCMS) Culture Online programme he led projects including My Art Space (early use of mobile phones in galleries and museums) and the award-winning SoundJunction (music education website).